30-Minute Multigrain Congee (Chinese Porridge) | The Woks of Life

 - Wash and drain the grains.
 Put the washed rice in a resealable bag, and freeze for at least 8 hours before use.

 - During this time, the congee will continue to cook, and you won’t have to worry about it boiling over.
 After 15 minutes, turn the heat on high and bring to a boil again.
 Once boiling, turn off the heat and keep the lid on.
+Again, do not stir.
 Let it sit on the stove for 15 minutes, or until ready to serve.

 - At this point, the longer you wait, the thicker the congee becomes.
 I usually cook it in the morning and let it sit with the lid on.
 Then I reheat right before serving.
 This saves tons of time!